soumik7063/Shresta/README.md

 ## Workflow

   + **Citizen Workflow 👩‍🦰:**
-    - User registers using their email Id and provides the required details.🔐
+    - The user registers using their email Id and provides the required details. 🔐
-    - User logs in using registered email Id and password.
+    - The user logs in using registered email Id and password.
-    - The user enters their location .
-Alternatively, the location can also retrieved via an API.📍
+    - The user provides their location manually or allows it to be retrieved via an API. 📍
-    - An OTP is sent to their registered mobile number for verification, which they must enter to      proceed.🔢
+    - An OTP is sent to their registered mobile number for verification, which must be entered to proceed. 🔢
       <br>
       ![OTP message](image-1.png)
       <br>

-    - Upon successful verification, the user is directed to the Complaint Page where they can submit    civic complaints by uploading images or files.📸📁
+    - Upon successful verification, the user is redirected to the Complaint Submission Portal where they can report civic issues by uploading relevant images or documents. 📸📁
-    - Alternatively, they can use voice input to file a complaint, which is converted to text using a   Speech-to-Text API.🎙️🗣️
+    - Alternatively, users can utilize voice input to lodge a complaint, which is transcribed into text via a Speech-to-Text API. 🎙️🗣️
-    - After submitting the complaint, the user is redirected to the Thank You Page.
-      They have the option to provide feedback on their experience.
+    - After submitting the complaint, the user is navigated to the Thank you Page, where they have the option to provide feedback on their experience. ✍️

   + **Officer Workflow 👮‍♂️:**
     - Officer can see the dashboard of all complaints along with their respective images.